-EXPERIENTIAL LEARNING is both the GOAL and the PROCESS in the Student Programs area.
-This kind of learning is provided through three central foci: the Human Resource Center, the Center for University Interaction, and the Center for Community Involvement.
+Experiential Learning is both the Goal and the Process in the Student Programs area.
+This kind of learning is provided through two central foci: the Human Resource Center and the Center for Experiential Learning.

-Located at 3034 Daniels Avenue, the Human Resource Center offers training opportunities in individual growth and development, group interaction and organizational skills.
+The Human Resource Center offers training opportunities in individual growth and development, group interaction and organizational skills.
 The Human Relations class with a practicum in Student Programs, enables a student to earn three hours credit in the Psychology Department while developing skills in human relations through work in student organizations, as a Student Programs Intern, or as a volunteer in the Dallas Community.
 Special information and counseling for women students is available through the Women's Resource Center, a component of the Human Resource Center.
-Additionally, channels for meeting the special concerns of women at SMU are facilitated through the Dean of Student Programs who also serves as University Co-ordinator for Women.
+Additionally, channels for meeting the special concerns of women at SMU are facilitated through the Dean of Student Programs who also serves as University Coordinator for Women.